 3. Tell a Compelling and Memorable Story

 Telling personal stories and using metaphors and analogies helps bring your message alive in a more compelling way than simply reciting facts and data.
-Effective storytelling paints a vivid picture, illustrating the contrast between your prospect’s current situation versus what’s possible, and connecting what you can offer directly to their unique situation.
+Storytelling paints a vivid picture for your buyers, illustrating the contrast between their current situation versus what’s possible, and connecting what you offer directly to their unique situation.

 A sales process is a set of repeatable steps that a salesperson uses to lead a prospect to purchase.
 Typically, the sales process involves several steps like prospecting, qualifying, discovering needs, negotiating, and closing.
 This would be an ideal checklist to follow if all your buyers were robots being taken through an assembly line.
 But that’s just not the reality.

-Marketing and selling today isn’t a predictable progression that you’ve decided is how your prospects and customers should buy.
-What you’re really up against today is a Deciding Journey—a series of key questions your buyers are asking as they look to address specific business goals.
+Selling today isn’t a predictable progression that you’ve decided is how your prospects and customers should buy.
+What you’re really up against today is a Customer Deciding Journey—a series of key questions your buyers are asking as they look to address specific business goals.

-Customer profiles and personas sound good in theory.
+Customer profiles and buyer personas sound good in theory.
 The idea is to collect common demographic attributes, attitudes, and behaviors of your target audience to help frame and target your messages.
 But when used as a superficial profiling approach, personas can lead your messaging astray.

 Persona-based selling assumes that the behaviors or actions of your target buyer are motivated by their internal characteristics.
 In reality, buyers are motivated by outside influences that challenge their status quo and convince them to change.
 These outside influences might include rapid growth within the company, inefficient or unsustainable processes, or broader changes that affect their industry as a whole.

-6. Avoid the “Commodity Trap” In Your Sales Strategy
+6. Avoid the “Commodity Trap” in Your Sales Strategy

 The problem with this approach?
 You fall into the trap of commodity messaging along with your competitors, who are likely constructing their value message in response to the same set of inputs.
 As a result, you sound just like everyone else, leaving your prospects indecisive and without any real urgency to change.

-Instead, you need to introduce unconsidered needs that extend beyond the identified, known needs and solve for those.
+Instead, you need to introduce Unconsidered Needs that extend beyond the identified, known needs and solve for those.
 Introduce prospects to problems or missed opportunities they’ve underappreciated or don’t even know about.
-Then, connect the unconsidered needs you’ve identified to your differentiated strengths, which are uniquely suited to resolve those risks.
+Then, connect the Unconsidered Needs you’ve identified to your differentiated strengths, which are uniquely suited to resolve those risks.